vrsreeganesh/vrsreeganesh.github.io/README.md

 <!-- =============================== -->
 <!-- =============================== -->
 **Audio Denoising**, *Boston University, College of Engineering*
-- Developed an audio denoising system combining  spectral subtraction with a fully connected neural network.
+- Developed an audio denoising pipeline containing a classical audio processing stage and a neural-net based stage.
+- The audio processing stage is based on smoothed spectral-subtraction and neural-net stage is a **4** layered FCN.
 - Introduced novel method of combining heterodyning and denoising to overcome long-tail problem in neural nets.
-- Code and Paper available at: [Audio Denoising: A Heterodyned Approach](https://github.com/vrsreeganesh/AudioDenoising_A_HeteroDyned_Approach)
+- Code and Report available at: [*Audio Denoising: A Heterodyned Approach*](https://github.com/vrsreeganesh/AudioDenoising_A_HeteroDyned_Approach)

 <!-- =============================== -->